realdecoy/rdvue/README.md

 Commands:
   rdvue <feature> --new

+rdvue [features]

 Features:
-  project
-  component
-  page
-  service
-  model
+  project       Generates a new Vue.js Typescript Single Page Application(SPA)
+  component     Generates shell for a basic component with all its base boilerplate code page          Generates shell for a basic page with all its base boilerplate code service       Generates shell for a basic service with all its base boilerplate code model         Generates shell for a basic model/interface

 Options: